CamerenGreen/2025KUHackathon-PnG/README.md

 # VisionEQ: Audio Equalizer Controlled with Object Detection

-A web-based application that allows users to control audio volume and frequency using hand gestures via computer vision.
+A web-based application that allows users to control audio volume and frequency using hand gestures via computer's object detection.

 ![Visual Equalizer Demo](demo.gif) *Example of the Visual Equalizer in action will go here*